JasirAli407/stop_watch/README.md

-Stopwatch Project using tech stack of html, css, javascript
+Stopwatch Project using tech stack of html, css and javascript